-- 1. The paramedic student will understand his/her roles and responsibilities within the Emergency Medical Services System. - 2.
-The paramedic student will be able to establish and/or maintain a patient airway, oxygenate, and ventilate a patient. - 3.
-The paramedic student will be able to take a proper history and perform a comprehensive physical exam on any patient, and communicate the findings to other healthcare professionals. - 4.
-The paramedic student will be able to integrate pathophysiological principles and assessment findings to formulate a field impression and implement the treatment plan for the trauma, medical, neonatal, pediatric, geriatric, diverse, and chronically ill patients and patients with common complaints. - 5.
-The paramedic student will able to manage safely the scene of an emergency. - 6.
-The paramedic student will assess and manage patients in the clinical area and in the field environment based on age, complaint, and pathophysiology. - 7.
-The paramedic student will complete a specified set of skills while in the clinical area and in the field environment.
+- 1. Explain their roles and responsibilities within the Emergency Medical Services System and the overall Community Health. - 2.
+Discuss with understanding the integrate pathophysiological principles and assessment findings to formulate a field impression and implement the treatment plan for the trauma, medical, neonatal, pediatric, geriatric, diverse, and chronically ill patients and patients with common complaints. - 3.
+Proficiently assess and manage patients in the clinical area and in the field environment based on age, complaint, and pathophysiology. - 4.
+Integrate the complete specified set of skills while in the lab, clinical, and capstone field internship proficiently into the pre-hospital setting. - 5.
+Display the personal behaviors consistent with the professionalism and moral standards associated with a pre-hospital provider. - 6.
+Exhibit the traits of a pre-hospital provider that values and understands the diversity and cultures within their community.